 That's right, changing fonts.
 He has suggested that $400 million less could be spent each year by changing from Times New Roman to Garamond.
 That is because each letter printed using Garamond is thinner and lighter.
 Switching to Garamond would mean that 25% less ink is used.

 His teachers were very impressed by his findings and encouraged Suvir to publish his work.
-Th US governments spends about 1.8 billion dollars per year on printing official documents.
-When it was suggested that they use Suvir's finding to make changes they declined.
+The US government spends about 1.8 billion dollars per year on printing official documents.
+When it was suggested that they use Suvir's findings to make changes they declined.
 A spokesperson stated that no commitment would be made to changing the font.
-Focus would instead be on efforts to shift more content to the web.
+The focus would instead be on efforts to shift more content to the web.

-“I recognize it’s difficult to change someone’s behavior,” says Suvir.
+“I recognize it’s difficult to change someone’s behavior,” Suvir told CNN.
 “That’s the most difficult part.
 I definitely would love to see some actual changes and I’d be happy to go as far as possible to make all that change possible.
 Consumers are still printing at home, they can make this change too.”